-Consistently rated as Outstanding by Ofsted Joanna has taught in mainstream and special school settings, connecting with pupils of all ages and abilities Joanna has also supported adult care teams and families caring for loved ones at home.
-To inform her work Joanna draws on her own experience from her private and professional life as well as taking in all the information she can from the research archives.
+Consistently rated as Outstanding by Ofsted, Joanna has taught in mainstream and special school settings, connecting with pupils of all ages and abilities Joanna has also supported adult care teams and families caring for loved ones at home.
+To inform her work Joanna, who is diagnosed with autism, draws on her own experience from her private and professional life as well as taking in all the information she can from the research archives.
 Joanna's private life includes family members with profound disabilities and time spent as a registered foster carer for children with profound disabilities.

 Joanna's book Sensory Stories for children and teens sells globally, her second Sensory-being for Sensory Beings came out this year to a great reception and she has a further five books due for publication within the next two years, including four children's books.

 - Coronavirus and SEND Education: 75% of schools ignored Government risk assessment guidance during the lockdownDuring most of June 2020, Special Needs Jungle offered a survey of to our readers, to ask them about some…Continue reading »

 - Join the SNJ Squad as a “Patron” and get exclusive content!Running SNJ takes time and money.
 As volunteers, we don't mind spending time making the site as useful as possible,…Continue reading »